ESMValGroup/ESMValTool_Tutorial/_episodes/03-configuration.md

 ESMValTool uses several categories (in ESMValTool, this is referred to as projects) for input data based on their source.
 The current categories in the configuration file are mentioned below.
-For example, CMIP is used for a dataset from the Climate Model Intercomparison Project whereas OBS is used for an observational dataset.
+For example, CMIP is used for a dataset from the Climate Model Intercomparison Project whereas OBS may be used for an observational dataset.
 More information about the projects used in ESMValTool is available in the [documentation](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/quickstart/find_data.html).
 When using ESMValTool on your own machine, you can create a directory to download